Opentrons/opentrons/docs/setting_up_environment.md

 2. Create and Enter the startup folder by typing `mkdir some_folder_name && cd some_folder_name`.
 3. Type `jupyter notebook` to launch the Jupyter Notebook App (it will appear in a new browser window or tab).

-## Programming in Jupyter Notebook: Hello World!
+## 4 - Programming in Jupyter Notebook: Hello World!

 When the Jupyter Notebook App is launched on your browser, follow these steps to open a `Notebook`

-* Navigate towards the `New` dropdown menu button towards the top right hand side of the screen Jupyter Notebook App.
-Click the `New` menu button and scroll down and click `python [conda root]`.
+1. Navigate towards the `New` dropdown menu button towards the top right hand side of the screen Jupyter Notebook App.
+2. Click the `New` menu button and scroll down and click `python [conda root]`.

 A new tab should open in your browser and you should have an empty text box.

-* Type `print('hello world')` in the text box and scroll to the top menu bar and press they `play button >| ` to execute the code in the text box.
+3. Type `print('hello world')` in the text box.
+4. Scroll to the top menu bar and press they `play button >| ` to execute the code in the text box.
 This will cause Jupyter to execute the code in the text box and return you the computed result, which should be 'Hello World'.

+## 5 - Install Opentrons API

 After running the aforementioned step a new text box will appear for you to write code in.
 We will use this text box to install the Opentrons API.